taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

   - [[1] Install Dash (and FirewallD)](#1-install-dash-and-firewalld)
   - [[2] Configure Dash Server to be a Full Node](#2-configure-dash-server-to-be-a-full-node)
   - [[3] Edit `/etc/dashcore/dash.conf` and finish](#3-edit-etcdashcoredashconf-and-finish)
-  - [[4] Restart the `dash` systemd service and enable it for restart upon boot](#4-restart-the-dash-systemd-service-and-enable-it-for-restart-upon-boot)
+  - [[4] Restart the `dashd` systemd service and enable it for restart upon boot](#4-restart-the-dash-systemd-service-and-enable-it-for-restart-upon-boot)
   - [[5] Configure firewall rules](#5-configure-firewall-rules)
   - [[6] ON WALLET: Add masternode IP address](#6-on-wallet-add-masternode-ip-address)
   - [[7] ON WALLET: Trigger a start of your masternode](#7-on-wallet-trigger-a-start-of-your-masternode)